rust-lang/rust/text/0000-checkpoints.md

   constraints in this RFC, it seems unlikely to ever be worth it.

 - Should `rustc` default to the latest checkpoint instead?

+- How do we handle macros, particularly procedural macros, that may mix source from multiple checkpoints?